Legal Guides

 Remember Nathan from One Tree Hill?

 Nathan had decided to get emancipation from his dad, Dan Scott, a manipulative and abusive father.
-Like Nathan, in the US, there are many teens who wait just till they turn 18 to escape a difficult or toxic home environment.
-If you are or know any such person who is facing a difficult time at home, read this article.
+Like Nathan, in the US, many teens wait just till they turn 18 to escape a difficult or toxic home environment.

 What is Emancipation?